gagin/gar_tool/README.md

 - The `format` field is now shown to the model, but in the db booleans are still created as TEXT
 - Use structured outputs for supported models instead of manually prompting models for JSON output https://openrouter.ai/docs/features/structured-outputs
 - Process Ctrl-C with a reasonable completion message and summary
+- yaml indentation problems are annoying, should I use JSON for config?
+- Accept a CLI parameter of how to label this batch in the chunk field, so that comparison test between different orders/prompt versions would be easier?